devonboyer/DBMessagingKit/README.md

 ####What is this repository for?####

 An open-source Messaging UI Kit for iOS, built with simplicity and customization in mind.
 The kit provides the tools to create a messaging interface while allowing it to work with your app's schema.
+This library was built to provide the tools you need to build a messaging UI without the need to force your data into any model object or protocol.

 ####Supports####
  Supports the following MIME types (Internet Media Type):